 So I let her do the very same thing the morning after her 11th birthday party sleepover.
-I let her have these Birthday Cake Batter Crepes.
-And I even put ice cream into them because well, it was her birthday and life is short!
-AND given the occupation of the mother that let the kids have ice cream cake for breakfast, I felt pretty justified.
+I let her have these Birthday Cake Batter Crepes for her birthday breakfast.
+And I even put ice cream into them because, well, it was her birthday and life is short!

 Sometimes you just gotta eat ice cream for breakfast, especially when it's your birthday!

 Cake and ice cream are simply a match made in heaven.
-That's why I made cake batter flavored crepes, put ice cream inside them, covered them lots of sprinkles and even used whipped buttercream icing, instead of whipped cream.
+That's why I made cake batter flavored crepes, put ice cream inside them, covered them with lots of sprinkles, and even used whipped buttercream icing instead of whipped cream.
 I figured if you are going to go for it, then go all the way!

+- Ice cream.
 Ice cream isn't your typical crepe filling, but it's the BEST filling for these cake batter crepes.
 And therefore, I use the best ice cream.
-Chapman's ice cream happens to be my favorite (this post is NOT sponsored by Chapman's) But if you can't get Chapman's (it's Canadian), then use a high quality, vanilla ice cream with natural ingredients.
+Chapman's ice cream happens to be my favorite (this post is NOT sponsored by Chapman's), but if you can't get Chapman's (it's Canadian), then use a high-quality vanilla ice cream with natural ingredients.

 As far as breakfast crepes go, ice cream filling is a dream come true- especially for a summer birthday breakfast!